-How did you
+How did

-become a designer/artist?
+you become a designer/artist?

-Since I was a kid, I knew that I would have
+Since I was a kid, I knew that I would

-found that it wasn't my cup of tea either.
-Finally,
+of architecture, and found that it wasn't my

-I ended up at a community college attending a
+community college attending a two-year Commercial

-two-year Commercial Art program.
-I really
+Art program.
+I really enjoyed solving problems

-enjoyed solving problems through visuals and type
+through visuals and type design.
+I figured since

-not get paid for it.
+I loved designing why not get paid for it.

 What are you doing now?

-Currently I am in talks with two businesses for potential
+Currently I am in talks with two businesses

-identity, collateral, Web site and e-mail marketing
+site and e-mail marketing projects.
+I was contacted

-projects.
-I was contacted after I attended a few
+after I attended a few networking meet-ups and

-I send out monthly.
-I am always trying to
+from the e-Newsletters I send out monthly.
+I

-promote myself and find ways to get my name out
+ways to get my name out there to potential clients.

-for competitions and getting into books is a great
+into books is a great marketing tool.
+Recently,

-marketing tool.
-Recently, three of my business
+three of my business card designs were chosen

-card designs were chosen to appear in David E.
+to appear in David E. Carter's "The Big

-which is in bookstores now.
+Book of Business Cards", which is in bookstores

 Where are you from originally?